vespa-engine/blog/_posts/2023-06-13-enhancing-vespas-embedding-management-capabilities.md

 diverse linguistic contexts.

 ## Embedder Models from Huggingface
-One of the key enhancements is the introduction of generic support for embedding models hosted on [Huggingface](https://huggingface.co/).
+Vespa now comes with generic support for embedding models hosted on [Huggingface](https://huggingface.co/).

 With the new Huggingface Embedder functionality, developers can export embedding models from Huggingface